ScordinoD1994/g1-2025-website/docs/_pages/Predictive Model.md

         <td> 0.153 </td>
     </tr>
     <caption class = "figcaption_class">
-        Tab.5 - Mean and standard deviation for popularity and appreciation for the whole dataset and two clusters.
+        Tab.5 - Mean and standard deviation for popularity and appreciation for the whole dataset and for the two clusters.
     </caption>
 </table>